 Castilla Y Leon Spain Travel Guide

 Spanish (Castellano) is the main language.
-English appears in tourist areas, but learning a few basic Spanish phrases is appreciated.
+English is seen in tourist areas, but learning a few basic Spanish phrases is appreciated.

 Practice a few basic Spanish phrases before your trip.
-Even a small effort to speak Spanish makes a favorable impression on locals.
+Even a small effort to speak Spanish makes a good impression on locals.

 Understand the rhythm of local life and accessible services.